-Over the years, these SM-based compact sensors have been extensively applied to a wide range of applications, including characterization of laser linewidth and $\alpha$ factor~\cite{vonStaden:06,Kumazaki_2008,cardilli2016linewidth}, displacement sensors~\cite{leng2011demonstration}, gas sensing and imaging~\cite{dean2011terahertz,dean2013coherent}. \\ Recent studies have explored similar configurations involving QCL self-mixing with suspended membranes, demonstrating the feasibility of hybrid photonic-mechanical platforms~\cite{Vezio:2025,Ottomaniello:19}.
-However, these previous works primarily investigated photothermal effects, which are inherently wavelength-dependent.
-In contrast, this work investigates the role of radiation pressure, exerted by an excitation beam, as a trigger mechanism for membrane oscillation in an SM-assisted optomechanical platform.
-In detail, the SM signal generated with a mid-infrared (mid-IR) QCL is used to detect the optomechanical response (i.e., oscillation) of a trampoline membrane when excited by the radiation pressure of an amplitude-modulated (AM) near-infrared (near-IR) beam.
-In other words, we test and demonstrate the ability to encode the membrane oscillation signal, induced by the near-IR excitation beam, in the mid-IR QCL via the SM coupling.
-This means that the membrane, combined with SM, actively enables the transfer of information, i.e., a communication, between the two beams at different infrared wavelengths.
-Moreover, by demonstrating that the radiation pressure exerted by the excitation beam is the phenomenon responsible for the membrane oscillation, we prove that this SM-assisted optomechanical platform benefits from being, in principle, excitation-wavelength independent. \\ On one hand, this platform can be used as a communication gate between the mid-IR and any other spectral range.
-On the other hand, the universal nature of the SM effect guarantees a similar wavelength independence for the probe source.
-This endows the system with pump-probe reciprocity, further expanding the applicability of the proposed platform across most of the frequency spectral range. \\
+Over the years, these SM-based compact sensors have been extensively applied to a wide range of applications, including characterization of laser linewidth and $\alpha$ factor~\cite{vonStaden:06,Kumazaki_2008,cardilli2016linewidth}, displacement sensors~\cite{leng2011demonstration}, gas sensing and imaging~\cite{dean2011terahertz,dean2013coherent}. \\ Recent studies have explored similar configurations involving QCL self-mixing with suspended membranes, demonstrating the feasibility of hybrid photonic-mechanical platforms~\cite{Vezio:2025,Ottomaniello:19}. {However, these previous studies primarily focused on stationary photothermal effects in systems where membrane motion was piezoelectrically driven and only perturbed by external radiation.
+In contrast, here we explore a different regime in which dynamic light-induced forces—originating from both radiation pressure and photothermal effects~\cite{Metzger:2008}—serve as the primary driving mechanism for membrane oscillation.
+Specifically, we demonstrate a fully optical actuation scheme in which a trampoline membrane is driven by amplitude modulation of a near-infrared (near-IR) excitation laser and monitored via self-mixing interferometry using a mid-infrared (mid-IR) QCL.